Free Online Image Resizer

 How to Resize Images Online

-Resize a single image or batch process many files in four quick steps.
+Resize a single image or batch in a short browser-based workflow.

 1